civic-data-design-lab/big-data-spring2017/week10/10_d3_mapping.md

 1. The first thing you will want to do is grab a current copy of the repo from Github.
 In here, you will find data and code examples for the exercises, and some supplemental files for your reference.

-2. Start up a localhost python server in the directory that contains your examples and data folder.
+2. Start up a localhost python server in the directory named *d3-examples*.
+This folder contains code examples and data folder.
 This is where we will do our map design and coding.

 3. Find the in-class exercise at: